 More and more women from the USA wanted to purchase a Lady-Comp.

 In 2004, a new model was released, based on feedback from customers wishing for a more mobile and transportable device.
 Pearly allowed more independence and discretion for women on the go.
 With its small lithium battery, and compact and sturdy body, pearly is still a favorite for many women.

 In 2007, all studies and quality processes for Lady-Comp were analysed by an independent medical institution, and the verdict was - Lady-Comp is the uncontested leader in fertility management.

 In 2010, the Polish Gynecologicals Society performed its own independent study based on 3,332 cycles from 510 women.
 The resulting Pearl-Index confirmed the earlier study once again.

 By 2010 the total number of distributors has reached 30 and is still growing.
 It was also the year when Lady-Comp was introduced to China.
 The China distributor makes a tremendous effort in caring for women's needs and helps to make natural family planning knowledge available to all Chinese women.

-A new generation of users asked for more features.
+By 2015 a new generation of users asked for more features.
 Always as concerned and passionate with making women's dreams come true, the Lady-Comp team went back to the drawing table and came up with a new model.
-As all medical devices, it needed to be tested very thoroughly and new studies were conducted to ensure that Lady-Comp was still as safe as possible.
+As all devices, it needed to be tested very thoroughly and new studies were conducted to ensure that Lady-Comp was still as safe as possible.

 This new model would allow women more freedom, more control and more flexibility - which is what Lady-Comp was always about.
 Users can now integrate and download their own data, carry their device along easily, enter personal observation, consult statistics on the coloured and fun display and much more.
 Needless to say, the new Lady-Comp model was a full success.